nw4466tu/Azure-Network-Protocols/README.md

 <br />
 <p>
 Next we are going to look at SSH traffic (which is a protocol that allows users to access a remote computer), so type SSH is the command line inside WireShark and hit enter.
+And then in PowerShell instead of pinging VM2, we're going to SSH (or secure shell) into from VM1.
 <br />
 <br />
 <br />